VanFleet0351/MarioRemake/README.md

 # MarioRemake
 A remake of the classic Mario game for NES.

-This was a class project for CSE 3902 at OSU.
+This was a class project for CSE 3902 at The Ohio State University.
 This project was completed by a 3 person team over the length of a semester.
 My team was tasked with recreating the first level of Mario using C#, maintaining high quality code, and utilizing OOP.

 [CSE 3902 Course website](https://web.cse.ohio-state.edu/~boggus.2/3902/)